Fin Fang Foom: Fictional character biography

 Under orders from the Roxxon Energy Corporation, Mentallo controls the mind of Fin Fang Foom and other giant monsters in a plot to take over an island and drill for oil.

-During the "Monsters Unleashed" storyline, Fin Fang Foom, Gorgilla, the Green Thing, and Zzutak confront Kei Kawade in the forest outside his house and warned Kei Kawade against the preceding monster summoning.
-He was later seen falling from the sky alongside the other monsters, because they had been summoned by Kei Kawade to help superheroes fight the Leviathons.
+During the "Monsters Unleashed" storyline, Fin Fang Foom, Gorgilla, the Green Thing, and Zzutak confront Kei Kawade in the forest outside his house and warned Kei against the preceding monster summoning.
+He was later seen falling from the sky alongside the other monsters, because they had been summoned by Kei to help superheroes fight the Leviathons.
 He was told by Tim Boo Ba that he and the other monsters are not fighting of their own volition.
-Kei Kawade later sends Fin Fang Foom to assist the Heroes for Hire against the Leviathons in Hell's Kitchen.
-When the Leviathon Mother shows up and calls out to Kei Kawade, Fin Fang Foom shows up to challenge her.
-When Kei Kawade confronts the Leviathon Mother and gets her attention, she spits out Fin Fang Foom.
-Following the Leviathon Mother's death, Fin Fang Foom and the other Goliathons confront Kei Kawade.
-Even though Kei Kawade thanks the Goliathons for their help in fending off the Leviathons, Fin Fang Foom warns him about summoning them again before the Goliathons are teleported away.
+Kei later sends Fin Fang Foom to assist the Heroes for Hire against the Leviathons in Hell's Kitchen.
+When the Leviathon Mother shows up and calls out to Kei, Fin Fang Foom shows up to challenge her.
+When Kei confronts the Leviathon Mother and gets her attention, she spits out Fin Fang Foom.
+Following the Leviathon Mother's death, Fin Fang Foom and the other Goliathons confront Kei.
+Even though Kei thanks the Goliathons for their help in fending off the Leviathons, Fin Fang Foom warns him about summoning them again before the Goliathons are teleported away.

 Fin Fang Foom later embarks on a relationship with Gwenpool's tailor Ronnie, helping her drum up customers for her Pantsgiving Day sale.

-Meeting Kei again, Foom would be called upon when an alternate verse iteration of itself had influenced the you Nuhuman into summoning him.
-This doppelgänger; a venomized entity enthralled to the poisons, sought to push Kid Kaiju into bringing more of their hive into Kei's native reality.
+Meeting Kei again, Foom would be called upon when an alternate verse of itself had influenced the young Nuhuman into summoning him.
+This doppelgänger; a Venomized entity enthralled to the poisons, sought to push Kid Kaiju into bringing more of their hive into Kei's native reality.
 But the prime universe Foom was able to convince Kawade that their adversary had been using its own mental abilities to undermine Kei's strength of will, thus weakening his titanic companions.
 The confidence boost enabled both Kei and prime Foom to topple their assailant, forestalling the eventual incursion by the rest of its kind.